Belinda Carlisle: Early life and education

-Belinda Jo Carlisle was born in Hollywood, Los Angeles, California, on August 17, 1958 to Harold Carlisle, a gas station employee, and his wife, Joanne (née Thompson), a homemaker.
+Belinda Jo Carlisle was born in Hollywood, Los Angeles, California, on August 17, 1958, to Harold Carlisle, a gas station employee, and his wife, Joanne (née Thompson), a homemaker.
 Her mother met her father, who was 20 years her senior, at age 18, and Carlisle was born nine months later.
 She was named after her mother's favorite film, Johnny Belinda (1948).
-She is of Irish and Native American descent.
 Carlisle was the first of seven siblings; she has three brothers and three sisters.
 When she was five years old, Carlisle's father abandoned their family, and she has stated that she spent most of her childhood impoverished.
 As a teenager, she recalled owning "like, two outfits."
 According to Carlisle, her mother was very religious, while her father was not.
 In an interview with Slash magazine, she described herself as a reject from a Southern Baptist household.

-Her mother later remarried Walt Kurczeski, who Carlisle says was an alcoholic, and with whom she had a tumultuous relationship.
+Her mother later married Walt Kurczeski, who Carlisle says was an alcoholic and with whom she had a tumultuous relationship.
 She took on his last name during her high school years.
 The family moved frequently during her childhood, from Simi Valley to Reseda, before settling in Burbank when Carlisle was seven years old.
-At age ten, Carlisle began to express interest in music, and recalled the Beach Boys, Cat Stevens, the Stylistics, and the Animals as being early musical influences.
+At age ten, Carlisle began to express interest in music; she has identified the Beach Boys, Cat Stevens, the Stylistics, and the Animals as being early musical influences.

-The family relocated again during Carlisle's adolescence, this time to Thousand Oaks, California; she attended Colina Junior High School in Thousand Oaks, where she was a 3rd-string guard on the boys' basketball team, and later Newbury Park High School, where she was a cheerleader.
+The family relocated again during Carlisle's adolescence, this time to Thousand Oaks, California.
+Carlisle attended Colina Junior High School in Thousand Oaks, where she was a third-string guard on the boys' basketball team.
+Later, she attended Newbury Park High School, where she was a cheerleader.
 During her teenage years, Carlisle became rebellious: "By the time I hit fourteen, I'd gone really wild," she said.
 "I ran away from home, smoked pot, dropped acid ... you name it, I'd try it."
-After high school, Carlisle worked at a House of Fabrics store, and as a photocopier clerk at the Hilton Hotels Corporation in Los Angeles at age 18.
+After high school, Carlisle worked at a House of Fabrics store and as a photocopier clerk at the Hilton Hotels Corporation in Los Angeles.
 She took night classes attending beauty college, but dropped out in the first year.
 At the age of 19, Carlisle left home to pursue a career in music.